4linux/microservice-jitsi-log-view/README.md

 ## TODOs

+- [ ] Change fatal to log and return error to client too
+- [ ] Listen in variable port
 - [ ] Convert queries in dedicated endpoints
 - [ ] Treat possible invalid or null query params
 - [ ] Error handling for size of the dataset